diltdicker/mgs-name-generator-js/README.md

 # MGS Style Name Generator

-CLI and node package for generating name in the style of MGS: e.g. blue-heron, vaperous-kiwi-8904
+CLI and node package for generating name in the style of MGS: e.g. `blue-heron`, `vaperous-kiwi-8904`

 ## Node Package